Optimized variance estimation under interference and complex experimental designs: Related Work

-To the best of our knowledge, \citet{Neyman1923Application} was the first to recognize that the variance of treatment effect estimators is not directly estimable.
+\citet{Neyman1923Application} was first to recognize that the variance of a treatment effect estimator is not directly estimable.
 He showed that the variance of the difference-in-means estimator under the complete randomization design depends on the covariance of unit-level potential outcomes, which cannot be estimated from the data.
-Neyman applied the Cauchy--Schwarz inequality followed by the AM--GM inequality to arrive at an upper bound of the variance that could be estimated.
+Neyman applied the Cauchy--Schwarz inequality followed by the AM--GM inequality to arrive at an estimable upper bound of the variance.
 He also noted that unbiased variance estimation is possible when treatment effects are constant between units, which sometimes is referred to as strict additivity.

 Neyman's approach has been improved and extended in several directions.
-An important line of work aims to sharpen the bound. \citet{Robins1988Confidence} focuses on binary outcomes and derives a variance estimator that extracts all information about the joint distribution of the potential outcomes contained in the marginal distributions. \citet{Aronow2014Sharp} use Fréchet--Hoeffding-type bounds to generalize the estimator by \citet{Robins1988Confidence} to arbitrary outcome variables. \citet{Nutz2021Directional} provide further improvements under the assumption that all unit-level treatment effects are non-negative. \citet{Menzel2021Causal} provide higher-order refinements to these bounds using a bootstrap approach.
+An important line of work aims to sharpen the bound. \citet{Robins1988Confidence} focuses on binary outcomes and derives a variance estimator that extracts all information about the joint distribution of the potential outcomes contained in the marginal distributions. \citet{Aronow2014Sharp} use Fréchet--Hoeffding-type bounds to generalize the estimator by \citet{Robins1988Confidence} to arbitrary outcome variables. \citet{Nutz2021Directional} provide further improvements under the assumption that all unit-level treatment effects are non-negative. \citet{Imbens2021Causal} provide higher-order refinements to these bounds using a bootstrap approach.
 These bounds are applicable only when experimenters use the difference-in-means estimator under complete randomization; it is unclear whether and how these results generalize to more complex estimators and designs.